liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. give you specific instructions
 1. relief efforts
 1. the boats were floating gently down the river
-1. inherited genetic disease
 1. generic/genetic
 1. this button is for adjusting the volume
 1. return to this item at our next meeting
 1. bonanza month for real estate sales
-1. walk with a slow stiff gait
 1. the small town is showing signs of revival
 1. his insult was intentional
 1. his prime concern is to protect his daughter